MIRY84/team--profile--generator/README.md

 ![run tests](tests.png)
 2. I opened node index.js and initialize answering the prompts about the team
 ![prompts](generatingprompts.png)
-3. I finished generating the html
+3. I finished generating  with the resulted html as you can see below
 ![final copy](finshedgeneration.png)